JurgenR/aioslsk/docs/source/USAGE.rst

 The server will send user updates in the following situations:

-1. A user has been added with the AddUser_ message
+1. A user has been added with the :ref:`AddUser` message

    * Automatic user status / privileges updates

 2. A user is part of the same room you are in

    * Automatic user status / privileges updates
    * Automatic user shares updates (amount of files / directories shared)

-Tracking of a user using the AddUser_ message can be undone using the RemoveUser_ message.
+Tracking of a user using the :ref:`AddUser` message can be undone using the :ref:`RemoveUser` message.
 Whenever the server sends an update for a user an event will be emitted, the following events can be listened to:

 * :class:`.UserStatusUpdateEvent`
 * :class:`.UserStatsUpdateEvent`

-There are multiple situations where the library keeps track of a user, internally they are stored as flags:
+There are multiple situations where the library keeps track of a user, internally they are stored as
+flags:

 * Requested: User has requested to track a user
 * Friends: Friends will be automatically tracked (see users-friends_ section below)
 * Transfers: Users for which there are unfinished transfers will be tracked to make decisions on upload priority

-When the last tracking flag is removed the library will issue a RemoveUser_ message to the server and updates will no longer be received.
+When the last tracking flag is removed the library will issue a :ref:`RemoveUser` message to the server and updates will no longer be received.
 Following example shows how to track/untrack a user and getting the tracking flags:

 .. code-block:: python